Skip to main content

 PropertyTypeDefaultDescription

-enabledbooleantrueSet to false to disable the agent entirely.
+enabledbooleantrueSet to false to disable the custom agent.

 Rules